-According to legend, the Scots poet, Robert Burns, was ploughing in the fields when he accidentally destroyed a mouse’s nest, which it needed to survive the winter.
-The poem that quickly ensued gives us this memorable line: The best laid plans of mice and men go oft awry.
+According to legend, the Scots poet, Robert Burns, was plowing in the fields when he accidentally destroyed a mouse’s nest, which is needed to survive the winter.
+The poem that quickly ensued gives us this memorable line: The best-laid plans of mice and men go oft awry.
+And, that will be true for your homeschool, as well.

-Indeed, sometimes things just don’t go as you might have planned them.
+Indeed, sometimes things just don’t go as you might have planned them in your own home.
 But, the ensuing change should not immediately be equated with “failure”.
 The important thing is that if you wind up having to send your child back to public school, you do so in the best possible way for your child.

 Even though you will no longer have complete independence and control of your child’s education, you can certainly meet with the staff at your child’s new school to discuss flexibility with regard to certain things about which you feel very strongly.
 However, do not expect to have all your desires met, as the system is not prepared to function that way.